12 Things Mentally Strong People Do That Nobody Else Does

 4. They expose themselves to pain.

-Muhammad Ali once said that he didn't count his sit-ups; he only started counting when it hurt because those were the ones that counted.
+Muhammad Ali once reportedly said that he didn't count all of his sit-ups; he only started counting them when it hurt because those were the ones that counted.

-Mentally strong people are willing to endure pain as long as there's a purpose.
-They don’t go through a challenging workout, for example, just to prove how tough they are.
-After all, science has said that there’s some truth to that old saying “No pain, no gain.”
+Mentally strong people are often willing to endure pain as long as there's a purpose.
+They don’t go through a challenging workout, for example, just to prove how tough they are -- they do it to build strength.

 5. They create their own definition of success.